junxit/us-congress-bills-117/metadata.md

 - 2021-04-13 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on House Administration, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-04-13 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on House Administration, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-04-13 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on House Administration, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-05-13 — Committee Consideration and Mark-up Session Held.
+- 2021-05-13 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2021-07-26 — Considered under suspension of the rules. (consideration: CR H3869-3872)
+- 2021-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2485.
+- 2021-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-07-26 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
+- 2021-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3869-3871)
+- 2021-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3869-3871)
+- 2021-07-26 — The title of the measure was amended.
+Agreed to without objection.